Murder in the First (film): Plot

-The trial overseen by Judge Clawson (R. Lee Ermey) becomes highly politicized and contentious.
-Glenn denied any mistreatment of Young claiming that he's not the villain here as Stamphill mentioned that anyone who went mad at Alcatraz was removed and never made it to the asylum.
-As Stamphill questioned ex-guard Derek Simpson (Charles Boswell) who admitted that Glenn had him partake in the torture, McNeil objected because Simspon was fired being because he was drunk.
-This caused Clawson to have the jury disregard Simpson's testimony as Stamphill later blamed Byron for that outcome.
-Stamphill also held Humson accountable for not being present during Glenn's actions towards Young and claiming that Humson never interacted with Young once as Humson claims that he runs two other prisons.
+The trial overseen by Judge Clawson becomes highly politicized and contentious, with Clawson overruling most of Stamphill's questions regardless of whether the objections are legally valid.
+Glenn denied any mistreatment of Young while Stamphill mentioned that anyone who went mad at Alcatraz was removed and never made it to the asylum.
+As Stamphill questioned ex-guard Derek Simpson who admitted that Glenn had him partake in the torture, McNeil objects because Simpson was fired because he was drunk.
+This causes Clawson to have the jury disregard Simpson's testimony.
+Stamphill also held Humson accountable for not being present during Glenn's actions towards Young, claiming that Humson never interacted with Young once as Humson claims that he runs two other prisons.
+The most damning evidence Stamphill gets on the record, to Clawson's visible annoyance, is that Alcatraz broke numerous laws regarding prisoner confinement and have no real defense for these actions.

-At one point in between the trial, Stamphill managed to track down Rosetta (Mia Kirshner) and brought her to visit Henri.
+At one point in between the trial, Stamphill managed to track down Rosetta and brought her to visit Henri.
 He learns that Rosetta is doing alright and has named her baby after him.

-Young tells Stamphill that he wants to change the plea to guilty as he would rather be dead than be sent back to Alcatraz.
-Young is convicted of involuntary manslaughter and not first-degree murder as the jury recommends that Alcatraz should undergo a federal investigation as they also find Alcatraz, Humson, and Glenn guilty of crimes against humanity.
+Young tells Stamphill that he wants to change the plea to guilty as he would rather be dead than be sent back to Alcatraz, but he trusts Stamphill enough by that point to keep from doing so.
+Young is convicted of involuntary manslaughter and not first-degree murder as the jury recommends that Alcatraz should undergo a federal investigation because Humson and Glenn likely committed crimes against humanity.
 Stamphill tells Young that he will appeal to have him sent to another prison and see if he can reopen Young's original case.
-Stamphill's narration states that this would be the last time he saw Young alive as he would later be found dead in his cell where he had "victory" written back on the walls where he did not die in vain.
+Stamphill's narration states that this would be the last time he saw Young alive as he would later be found dead in his cell where he had "victory" written on the walls and he did not die in vain.
 Young is returned to Alcatraz and put in "the hole" on Glenn's orders with Young claiming that he still won either way as the inmates bang on the cells.

-As Young is taken to "the hole", Stamphill's narration states that the Supreme Court agreed with the facts of the trial which led to the dungeons of Alcatrax being closed forever.
+As Young is taken to "the hole", Stamphill's narration states that the Supreme Court agreed with the facts of the trial six month later which led to the dungeons of Alcatraz being closed forever.
 Glenn was charged for mistreatment.
-He was found guilt and will never work in the US penal system again.
+He would be found guilty and never work in the US penal system again.
 While noting that he still remained in the private practice, Stamphill in his narration thanked Young for making him a baseball fan and concludes his narration by stating "You did it, Henri"!

 A postscript states that Alcatraz as a prison was closed down forever in 1963.
-It remains a tourist attraction that has been visited by a million tourists.
+It remains a tourist attraction that is visited by over one million tourists a year.